 Delamination is nothing but peeled off.
 It is a condition where thin surface layers appear on the component due to contaminant material.
 These thin surface layers appear like coatings and can be delaminated i.e. peeled off.

 In different parts of the mold component, when the shrinkage is uneven then it is called warping.

-Due to the difference in speed of the injection of molten metal, the molten plastic stick to the mold surface only and this is a failure of not completely solidifying in the mold cavity.
+Due to the difference in speed of the injection of molten metal, the molten plastic sticks to the mold surface only, and this is a failure of not completely solidifying in the mold cavity.

-This is the explanation for the defects of Injection Molding Process.
+This is the explanation for the defects of the Injection Molding Process.

 The advantages of Injection Moulding Process are as follows.

 - The design flexibility of plastics is very high and it acts as an advantage to the manufacturers to create various products irrespective of design.

 - The scrap is almost zero in this type of machine.

 - The color of the products can be managed during the creation of components.

 - high production rate.